 EACH COMMUNITY HAS ITS OWN UNIQUE STORY TO TELL.

 Along your journey, you'll discover rare, scenic vistas and meet warm friendly people.

-If you are a US visitor travelling from the south, this tour begins in Columbia Falls.
+eek.
+Protected places with border straddling parks in the Crown of the Continent affo untains.
+This is 'out there f you are a US visitor travelling from the south, this tour begins in Columbia Falls.
 This pretty village has a wide array of parks and natural spaces to enjoy such as the River's Edge Park on the banks of the Flathead River.
-The park has walking paths and is home to the Community Garden.

-Columbia Falls to Whitefish is 15 km / 9 mi.
+The Columbia Falls Market is one of the most popular in the valley.

 Whitefish offers a quaint downtown with boutique shopping.
+Explore the Whitefish Trail moments from town.
 If you are a railroad buff, you'll love the historic Great Northern Railway Depot.
 It's the busiest Amtrak stop between Seattle and Minneapolis.
 The depot doubles as Whitefish Museum.

-Travel north on Highway #93 to Eureka and the Canada (Roosville) / US border (123 km /76 mi) Eureka, located in the Tobacco River Valley, offers wonderful walks by the river.
+Travel north on Highway #93 to Eureka and the Canada (Roosville) / US border (123 km /76 mi).

+Columbia Falls to Whitefish is 9 km / 5 mi.

+Eureka, located in the Tobacco River Valley, offers wonderful walks by the river.
 Stop for a delicious old-time milkshake at Café Jax.

-Canada / US border to Fernie is 68 km / 42 mi. • Once in Canada, drive through Ktunaxa Nation Tobacco Plains Reserve.
+Canada / US border to Fernie is 68 km / 42 mi.

-• You'll also cross the Elk River as it spills into Lake Koocanusa. • The tiny village of Elko is set at the Highway #3/93 junction.
+• Once in Canada, drive through Ktunaxa Nation Tobacco Plains Reserve. • You'll also cross the Elk River as it spills into Lake Koocanusa. • The tiny village of Elko is set at the Highway #3/93 junction.
 Continue northeast on Highway #3.
-Fernie is fully encircled by the majestic Rocky Mountains, making it a bucket-list location for adventurers and sightseers.
-World-class fly-fishing, thrilling whitewater rafting, and a hiking and biking trail network complement its eclectic arts community. • Fernie hosts many mountain biking events during the summer and fall. • The Fernie Museum offers scheduled heritage tours of the downtown's brick and stone architecture.
+Fernie is fully encircled by the majestic

+Rocky Mountains, making it a bucket-list location for adventurers and sightseers.
+World-class fly-fishing, thrilling whitewater rafting, and a hiking and biking trail network complement its eclectic arts community. • Fernie hosts many mountain biking events during the summer and fall.
+The Fernie Museum offers scheduled heritage tours of the downtown's brick and stone architecture.